moascode/azure-build-ci-cd-pipeline/README.md

 # Project Details
-Task Tracking: A link to a Trello board for the project Quarterly Project Plan: A link to a spreadsheet that includes the original and final project plan
+Task Tracking: A link to a Trello board for the project Quarterly Project Plan: [Plan](./project%20info/Project%20Plan_%20Building%20CI-CD%20Pipeline.xlsx) which includes quarterly and yearly goal with weekly task estimation
 Demo: link to the screencast on YouTube

 # Prerequisites